Chão das Pias Formation: Description

 The Chão das Pias Formation has an average thickness of 50-60 meters, occasionally exceeding 80 meters, particularly in the eastern sector where dolomitic facies are prominent.
 It shows lateral and vertical variations, transitioning upward to dolomitic limestones and dolomites that link to overlying formations without clear paleontological boundaries.
-It´s lithology is mostly and primarily made of slightly clayey or marly limestones, yellowish-gray, in decimetric beds, lacking notable macroscopic sedimentary structures.
+Its lithology is mostly and primarily made of slightly clayey or marly limestones, yellowish-gray, in decimetric beds, lacking notable macroscopic sedimentary structures.
 Siliceous nodules are common at the base, limestones dominate in the west, while calco-dolomitic and dolomitic facies prevail in the east, reflecting regional facies changes.
 Is best exposed near the top of Fórnea/Barranco do Zambujal, extending through the area between Chão das Pias and Cabeço do Carvalho, slightly northeast of Serro Ventoso.
 Lower and middle parts are visible near Chaínça hill and mill (southeast of Chão das Pias) and toward S. Bento-Covão do Sabugueiro.
 Upper dolomitic facies (Dolomitos de Furadouro) are exposed in quarries around Lagoa do Furadouro, Serra dos Candeeiros.

 The Calcários de Vale da Serra is the lower member, named after the Vale da Serra area and geodetic vertex, southeast of Minde, on the southern edge of the Serra de Aire.
 It´s made mostly of clayey or marly limestones, yellowish-gray, in decimetric beds, occasionally with centimetric foliated interbeds.
 The base features micrites and biomicrites (Mudstone and Wackestone) with fine bioclasts of crinoids, echinoids, sponge spicules, ostracods, lagenids, and calcispheres.
 Siliceous nodules, millimetric to decimetric, occur in the first 15 meters, with a notable level of larger, botryoidal nodules about 40 meters from the top.
 Upward, limestones become more compact, transitioning to intrapelmicritic and biopelmicritic limestones with ostracods, filaments, and bioturbation, followed by intra-biomicrites with resedimented ooids.
 At the top, centimetric laminar beds and calciclastic limestones, sometimes dolomitized, are present.

 The Dolomitos de Furadouro is the upper level, named after Lagoa do Furadouro, on the northeastern edge of the Serra de Aire.
 Is predominantly made of massive dolomites, with interbeds of calcitic dolomites and dolomitic limestones.
 Dolomites are dolomicrosparites and dolosparites, with planar subhedral to euhedral crystalline textures, exhibiting intense moldic or vuggy porosity and karstification.
 Interbeds include intraclastic and oobioclastic limestones with varying dolomitization (“packstone-grainstone”), containing rare textulariids.
 Oncolitic and fenestral dolomicrites are frequent toward the top, with the upper part richer in microfossils like foraminifera.